dcdmm/RustStudy/b_basic/src/bin/data_type_slice_help.md

 ### String Slices

+The str type, also called a ‘string slice’, is the most primitive string type.
+It is usually seen in its borrowed form, &str.
+It is also the type of string literals, &'static str.

+A &str is made up of two components: a pointer to some bytes, and a length.

 A string slice is a reference to part of a String, and it looks like this:

 ```rust